-On finding the shooting locations, 'Wes Anderson' has said: 'We found this department store in this town called Gorlitz, which is in Saxony.
-Half of Gorlitz is in Germany, the other half is in Poland.
-It's on the border.
-And it's about 20 minutes from Czech Republic.
+In an interview with NPR, Wes Anderson said about finding filming locations, "We found this department store in this town called Görlitz, which is in Saxony.
+Half of Görlitz is in Germany, the other half is in Poland.
+It's on the border, and it's about 20 minutes from [the] Czech Republic.
 So, in a way, it's really right where our story would be, if there was such a place as the one in our story.
-And this department store that we found, we made into our hotel, the big entrance hall of our hotel, and then we found everything else for the movie within a certain kind of radius of that department store.'
+And this department store that we found, we made into our hotel, the big entrance hall of our hotel, and then we found everything else for the movie within a certain kind of radius of that department store."

-In an interview with Stefan Zweig's biographer, Wes Anderson singles out two of Zweig's books; Beware of Pity and The Post Office Girl from which 'The Grand Budapest Hotel has elements that were sort of stolen . . .'
-He also states that 'Two characters in our story are vaguely meant to represent Zweig himself- our "Author" character, played by Tom Wilkinson, and the theoretically fictionalised version of himself, played by Jude Law.
-But, in fact, M. Gustave, the main character who is played by Ralph Fiennes, is modelled significantly on Zweig as well.'
+In an interview with Stefan Zweig's biographer, Wes Anderson singles out two of Zweig's books, "Beware of Pity" and "The Post Office Girl" as ones from which this film Jas elements "that were sort of stolen . . . ".
+He also states, "Two characters in our story are vaguely meant to represent Zweig himself--our 'Author' character, played by 'Tom Wilkinson', and the theoretically fictionalized version of himself, played by Jude Law.
+But, in fact, M. Gustave, the main character who is played by Ralph Fiennes, is modeled significantly on Zweig as well."